|About Genealogical Project

 Recently encoded are selected data from the open source Geni website where a series of avid

-between King Juan I of Spain born 1358 with the Ponce de Leons of Palawan, and thence, by linkages,
+bloodline between King Juan I of Spain born 1358 with the Ponce de Leons of Palawan, and thence,

-to the rest of the other persons in the database.
-Along the way, the royal lineage passes through a
+by linkages, to the rest of the other persons in the database.
+Along the way, the royal lineage

-linkages is to successively click on various individual's "Tree" and then drag their boxes around to
+view linkages is to successively click on various individual's "Tree" and then drag their boxes

-over 100 roots, which can be displayed as true family trees.
-To best explore the extent of the
+are over 100 roots, which can be displayed as true family trees.
+To best explore the extent of

-database, click "R" in the alphabet of names, click on "ROOT", and choose and click any family name.
+the database, click "R" in the alphabet of names, click on "ROOT", and choose and click any

+family name.
 Then click on "Descendants" option.
 That particular family tree will be shown.
-One doesn't have to
+One

-start from a root.
-Any individual's family tree can be displayed, so long as he/she has descendants.
+doesn't have to start from a root.
+Any individual's family tree can be displayed, so long as

 Most sites devote their data to just one family tree.
 This site is like a "pine forest" of family

-"root", with his offspring branching downwards to the ever-widening base, and inter lapping with
+the "root", with his offspring branching downwards to the ever-widening base, and inter lapping

-adjacent trees by marriage.
-This may sound like an oxymoron, but this is the better visualization
+with adjacent trees by marriage.
+This may sound like an oxymoron, but this is the better

-method.
-Conventional wisdom shows the root as located below with branches growing upwards.
+visualization method.
+Conventional wisdom shows the root as located below with branches growing

-similar family names may be conjectural.
-Or, the data given to us was wrong to start with.
+amongst similar family names may be conjectural.
+Or, the data given to us was wrong to start

 A notable feature is that each individual has been given a birth year, which in most cases, is an

-child-bearing age and spacing), as indicated by the prefix "Abt" (about) before the date.
-Where an
+and child-bearing age and spacing), as indicated by the prefix "Abt" (about) before the date.

-exact year is known, estimated birth years of siblings, parents, and children are adjusted
+Where an exact year is known, estimated birth years of siblings, parents, and children are

-accordingly.
-However, after uploading into this website, estimated years appear without the "Abt"
+adjusted accordingly.
+However, after uploading into this website, estimated years appear without

-prefix, except in the "Detailed Listing", or in the "Family View".
-Please note this distinction.
+the "Abt" prefix, except in the "Detailed Listing", or in the "Family View".
+Please note this

-relative, then send us the data on how you are related, including full names and birth years, and
+a relative, then send us the data on how you are related, including full names and birth years,

 Individuals who happen to be webmasters of their particular family tree should take note that the